Every great story begins with a “bang!” That bang must be the Call to Adventure, or Inciting Incident, that triggers your hero’s first major choice.

 Begin with a Call and Refusal

-Finding a strong Call to Adventure will probably be easy.
-It’s a fun moment to write, bursting with excitement, conflict, and gripping tension.
+Finding a strong Call to Adventure will hopefully be an easy thing to do.
+It’s a fun moment to write, bursting with excitement, conflict, and gripping tension that puts your story’s core value center stage.

-But don’t forget about the equally important Refusal.
-Make sure your hero says “No,” “I don’t know,” or “I definitely know,” only to fail miserably and learn a difficult lesson.
+But don’t forget about the equally important Refusal of the Call.
+Make sure your hero says “No,” “I don’t know,” or “I definitely know,” and then fails miserably in order to learn a difficult lesson.

 It’s moments like these that explain the Hero’s Journey’s enduring nature.
 We long for stories that are honest.